How to Refinance Parent PLUS Loans

 Loans will be discharged if you or your child dies

-With the federal student loan program if you or the child you borrowed the loan for pass away, the student loans will be discharged.
+With the federal student loan program if you or the child you borrowed the loan for passes away, loan forgiveness also applies.

 Adjust your repayment term

 When you consolidate Parent PLUS Loans, you may choose a new repayment term (up to 30 years).
 This will lower your monthly payments by extending the amount of time you have to repay the loan.
-You will continue to be charged interest over the life of the loan, meaning if you extend your repayment term, your loan will cost you more over time.
+You will continue to be charged interest over the life of the loan, meaning if you extend your repayment term, your parent or student loan debt will cost you more over time.

 Cons of a Parent PLUS Loan Consolidation with a Direct Consolidation Loan